Out and About

 Regular Walking Excursions

 Throughout the year we make spontaneous excursions to other local places, such as Eastbourne Primary School to play on the ‘big kids’ playground and explore the huge garden and hills for rolling down.
 Depending on children’s interest, we may visit the local post box, the nearby small supermarket or a simple walk through the streets to look at all the different houses, wave to neighbours and count the numbers on the letterboxes.
+Thanks to strollers and a wagon purchased with a 2026 Bush Kinder grant, we are now well resourced for all children, regardless of age or mobility, to participate in Out and About programs, extending and expanding their learning and experiences.

 What Parents Say